-FOCUS: Dr. Allen is the principal investigator on over $1.2M of funded research.
+FOCUS: Dr. Allen is the principal investigator on over $3.3M of funded research ($5.5M if funds expended by others are included).
 Our research group is focused on experimentally probing and analytically predicting the dynamic motion of structures, especially:

 - Nonlinear dynamics of geometrically nonlinear structures, extensions to substructuring for these structures and test and model updating methods